 The Plant Rescue program is a major effort and an integral part of the Georgia Native Plant Society, and it was a motivating factor in the formation of the GNPS.
 The purpose of the rescue program is to relocate native plants that are in the direct path of development.
 It is a community effort undertaken with the developer’s written permission and with many hours of volunteer labor.
 Rescued plants go to nature centers, parks, schools, public gardens and backyard habitats.

 Plant rescues are available to GNPS members.
-Check out the FAQ link on the left for some of the most common questions regarding our plant rescues.
+Check out the FAQ link for some of the most common questions regarding our plant rescues.

-Click on the rescue schedule link on the left to find out what rescues are scheduled for this month.
+Click on the rescue schedule link to find out what rescues are scheduled for this month.
 Rescues are not usually held in the months of July, August or January.

 If you know of a site that might be available for rescue, click on the report a new site link to give us the information and we’ll check it out with the property owner or the developer.